bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 Brian stood for a moment, unsure why she was confiding in him.
 He always wished he could pair his routine with music.
 He jsut could never carry a tune, and had concept of how to play an instrument.
 Brian sensed a bit of melancholy in her tone, as she absently fidgeted with a strap to her string instrument.
 Brian then noticed a little stamp in the shape of an iris on the flap she was fiddling with.

-Brian then realized she likely wanted a response, "I actally care what you say.
+Brian then realized she likely wanted a response, "I care what you say.
 You captivate a room, and have opinions about cheese.
 I have to be careful, to not ceede ground to other opportunistic criers, with less flair, but if you are willing to teach me to sing or play an instrument, would you maybe want a trial segment on one of my shows?"

 Brian really didn't want to take advantage of Kathy, but this was his chance to learn to be a *Bard*.
 He already tried rhyming much of his speeches, but he would *love* to be properly bardic.